FortinetCloudCSE/k8s-201-workshop/content/05configmapsecrets/Task4_1_Intro_Using_External_data.md

 ---
-title: "Intro to ConfigMaps and Secrets"
+title: "Task 1 - Intro to ConfigMaps and Secrets"
 chapter: false
 menuTitle: "Intro to ConfigMaps and Secrets"
 weight: 2